New & Used Toyota Camry: In Depth

 GET A FREE PRICE QUOTE

-The Toyota Camry is the best-selling four-door sedan on the market in the U.S. Several drivetrain choices are available, which include a hybrid, V-6, and a four-cylinder.
-For now, it’s only available as a sedan, but earlier models included a coupe and convertible that was named the Solara.
+The Toyota Camry is the best-selling four-door sedan on the market in the U.S. Several drivetrain options are available, which include a hybrid, V-6, and a four-cylinder.
+For now, it’s only available as a sedan, but earlier models featured a coupe and convertible that was called the Solara.

 Reliability, roomy interior, comfortable ride, and gas mileage are all attributes for which the Camry has become known.
 The Camry's competition comes from the entire mid-size sedan segment and includes the Ford Fusion, Honda Accord, Nissan Altima, Hyundai Sonata, Kia Optima, Mazda 6, Chevy Malibu, and Subaru Legacy, among others.

 Whether you buy a used Toyota Camry from the 1990s or a brand-new one, you're getting a comfortable, spacious sedan that performs reasonably well but isn't downright sporty.
 In recent years, the Camry has kept to the same formula, but Toyota has upgraded safety and added desirable options like a navigation system, heated leather seats, and a smart key system.

 The Toyota Camry first was introduced to the U.S. market as a front-wheel-drive replacement for the rear-wheel-drive Corona.
 Quite boxy and basic, that first Camry won over masses of U.S. buyers who, during that time, were reaching a critical point of frustration over the reliability and quality of domestic-brand cars.